Blazemeter/taurus/site/dat/docs/ChromeProfiler.md

 services:
 - module: chrome-profiler
+  procesors:
+  - class: bzt.modules.chrome.TraceProcessor
-  trace-file: trace.json  # trace file to use, more on that below
+    file: trace.json  # trace file to extract metrics from, more on that below
-  cpuprofile: js.cpuprofile  # cpu profile file to use, more on that below

 reporting:
 - module: chrome-metric-reporter